What Does HTN MTN LTN Mean on TikTok? Looks Rating Explained

 • Confidence, personality, humor, and how you carry yourself often matter just as much (if not more).

-• Being a “high tier normie” online might sound like a compliment, but in real life, what makes you magnetic is how you make others feel.
+• Being a “high-tier normie” online might sound like a compliment, but in real life, what makes you magnetic is how you make others feel.

 So next time you see HTN MTN LTN on TikTok, remember: it’s less about where you “rank” and more about the vibe you bring.
-Because no matter what the internet says, the real glow-up comes from owning who you are. 💯